blameitonkarly/Brain-Control/Epoc Headset.md

 At minimum, try to only have one sensor yellow and the rest green.

-Depending on the day, I’ll have trouble with one particular sensors.
+* Depending on the day, I’ll have trouble with one particular sensors.

-Don’t sweat it.
+	* Don’t sweat it.

+Once the Headset is connected you can start brain Training on the Emotiv Applications

+Have Fun.